UX Design: How to Make the Interface Effort-Saving

 - links to interaction with the product such as trial version, downloading from the AppStore, etc.

-It doesn’t mean that all the mentioned elements should be included in one web page header: in this case, the risk is high that the header section would be overloaded with information.
+It doesn’t mean that all the mentioned elements should be included in a single web page header; in this case, the risk is high that the header section would be overloaded with information.
 The more objects attract the user’s attention, the harder it is to concentrate on the vital ones.
-Here designers, preferably together with marketing specialists and stakeholders, need to decide on the strategically important options and pick them up from the list or add the others.
+Here, designers, preferably together with marketing specialists and stakeholders, need to decide on the strategically important options and pick them from the list or add others.

 Why is the header so essential?
-Eye-tracking investigations show that whichever scanning model a particular user follows, the scanning process will start in the top horizontal area of the webpage.
-Using it for showing the core information and branding is a strategy supporting both sides: readers scan the key data quickly while the website gets the chance to retain them if it’s presented properly.
-That is the basic reason why header design is an essential issue for UI/UX designers as well as content and promotion specialists.
+Eye-tracking investigations show that, regardless of the scanning model a particular user follows, the scanning process starts in the top horizontal area of the webpage.
+Using it to show core information and branding is a strategy that supports both sides: readers can scan the key data quickly, while the website has a chance to retain them if it’s presented properly.
+That is the basic reason why header design is an essential concern for UI/UX designers and content and promotion specialists alike.

 2. Make branding highly visual

 In terms of the discussed topic, a brand means a sort of image created via a set of distinguishing features and promoting awareness and recognizability of the product or service on the market.
-This image can be created in tons of diverse ways – visual, verbal, touchable, etc. In web and mobile design, branding supposedly means a set of visual elements defining the brand style, which can be applied in the interfaces such as logo, typography, brand colors, and the like.
-All of them together are a powerful tool for creating visual recognizability of the product as well as its style.
-Being based on the analysis of target audience and marketing/ customer research, branding in this sense plays a vital role in product promotion as visual perception is very fast and easy for most people, much easier than reading the text and much more memorable than listening to speech.
-Moreover, if the brand is already well-established, its signs observed in the first seconds of seeing a website or app increases the level of trust.
+This image can be created in tons of diverse ways – visual, verbal, touchable, etc. In web and mobile design, branding supposedly means a set of visual elements that define the brand style, which can be applied to interfaces, such as the logo, typography, brand colors, and the like.
+All of them together are a powerful tool for creating visual recognition of the product and its style.
+Being based on the analysis of the target audience and marketing/ customer research, branding in this sense plays a vital role in product promotion as visual perception is very fast and easy for most people, much easier than reading the text and much more memorable than listening to speech.
+Moreover, if the brand is already well-established, its signs observed in the first seconds of seeing a website or app increase the level of trust.

 3. Use numbers, not words